AliceDanckaers/Simulation/README.md

 * Create a new Project on Eclipse
 * Copy the repositories TD1/ and src/ into your project
 * You can launch the simulation by running /src/BeNote/Aeroport.java
+* You can modify the parameters of the simulation in the file /src/config.properties

 ### Contributors ###